Home

 It can mean a huge shock on your bottom line should you not take some steps ahead of time, before you accept an offer.

 - Note: The following examples are the most common pay out penalties.
 Where you live may be different.
-Checking with your mortgage lender, is the only way to find out for sure.
+Checking with your lender, is the only way to find out for sure.

 Let's look at a couple of examples: